-The debate over the meaning of sheep and goats compares faith through works to faith through belief.
-Which is best?
-Do the sheep represent people who help others?
-If so, are those who simply believe in Christ labeled as goats?
-Either way it’s all good.
-You are not a goat.
-But for those of us who still worry about reaching heaven, indeed we shall.
-No matter what we’ve done, God forgives us.
 Recall the two criminals who were crucified along with Christ.
-Jesus promised that on that very same day, they would see him in heaven.
-Now think of the Roman guards who mocked him, stole his clothes and pierced his abdomen.
+Jesus promised them that on that very same day, they would see him in heaven.
+Now think of the Roman guards who mocked him, stole his robe, and pierced his abdomen.
 None of those men asked for forgiveness.
-So how did Jesus (a Jew) respond to the guards’ sinful behavior?

 Jesus said, “Father, forgive them, for they do not know what they are doing.”

 You are Not a Goat — Kingdom Seekers